 For the laboratory accreditation for the SNPs-based parentage testing in cattle, the following documents have to be considered:

-- Annex V – The file contains the application form for laboratories using SNPs for the parentage verification
+- Annex III – The file contains the application form for laboratories using SNPs for the parentage verification

-- Annex VI – The file contains the list of recommended SNPs markers to be considered in the accreditation
+- Annex IV – The file contains the list of recommended SNPs markers to be considered in the accreditation

 Already accredited laboratories